-Do I have to report transactions separately under both MiFIR & EMIR?
+Do I have to report transactions separately under both EMIR and MiFIR?

-Yes, where both regimes require the transaction to be reported (e.g. an OTC derivative that has an underlying instrument that is venue traded (e.g. a company listed on the London Stock Exchange) will be reportable under both regimes by virtue of being a derivative (EMIR) and having a venue-traded underlying instrument (MiFIR)).
+Yes, as EMIR and MiFIR have different requirements and the regimes were developed for different reasons, you may find that both regimes require a single transaction.
+For example, an OTC derivative that has an underlying instrument that is venue traded (e.g., a company listed on the London Stock Exchange) will be reportable under both regimes by virtue of being a derivative (EMIR) and having a venue-traded underlying instrument (MiFIR).

-What is the overlap between MiFIR & EMIR Trade Reporting?
+What is the overlap between EMIR, MiFIR and SFTR reporting?

-Do MiFIR & EMIR reports go to the same place?
+Do EMIR, MiFIR and SFTR reports go to the same place?

-No – MiFIR reports are submitted to an Approved Reporting Mechanism (“ARM”) or direct to the National Competent Authority (“NCA”).
-EMIR reports are sent to Trade Repositories (“TR”).
+No – MiFIR reports are submitted to an Approved Reporting Mechanism (ARM) or direct to the National Competent Authority (NCA).
+EMIR and SFTR reports are sent to trade repositories (TR).
 There are some entities which act in the capacity of both an ARM and a TR.

 What are the objectives of each regime?

-EMIR focuses on the reduction of systemic risk and helping prevent future financial system collapses, whereas MiFIR is centred on the detection of market abuse, strengthening investor protection and increasing the efficiency of the financial markets.
+EMIR and SFTR focus on the reduction of systemic risk and helping prevent future financial system collapses, whereas MiFIR is centred on the detection of market abuse, strengthening investor protection and increasing the efficiency of the financial markets.

-Do I identify my counterparties in the same way for both regimes?
+Do I identify my counterparties in the same way for all regimes?

-Can I Report Trades for both MiFIR & EMIR with one service?
+Can I report trades for EMIR, MiFIR and SFTR with one service?

-By delegating your MiFIR & EMIR reporting to the same third party, it will reduce the need to produce two separate data flows with lots of data repetition.
-The third party can also assist your internal compliance function with ascertaining the reportability of your transactions under the different regimes and route your submissions to the ARM or TR for MiFIR & EMIR respectively.
-It is also likely to provide savings to your organisation when compared to maintaining separate relationships with an ARM and TR.
+By delegating your EMIR, MiFIR and SFTR reporting to the same third party, such as TRAction, you will reduce the need to produce three separate data flows that incur significant data repetition.
+A specialist third party can improve compliance by determining the reportability of your transactions under the different regimes on your behalf and route your submissions to the designated ARM or TR.
+It is also likely to reduce your organisation’s expenditure and burden on internal compliance teams as opposed to maintaining separate relationships with an ARM and TR.

-How can TRAction Fintech make it easier to report for both regimes?
+How can TRAction make it easier to report for both regimes?

-TRAction Fintech’s regulatory trade reporting solution covers multiple reporting regimes so that the costs and resource burden for FX and CFD brokers can be reduced.
-While there are some overlaps and some differences in the reporting requirements under EMIR and MiFIR, reporting through a third party such as TRAction Fintech could save you time and money by streamlining your reporting.
+TRAction’s regulatory trade reporting solution covers multiple reporting regimes so that the costs and resource burden for investment firms can be reduced.
+Reporting through TRAction can save you time and money by streamlining your reporting under EMIR, MiFIR and SFTR.

 Please contact us if you would like to know more about how to simplify your reporting for multiple regimes.